 You can get into a virtuous cycle with autonomy and motivation.
 In my current role I have a lot of autonomy, and for me, it is very motivating.
 Basically, the organization is saying, “We trust you to make good decisions, to do good work, and to impress us with your contribution.”
 It motivates me to step into that space and explore ways to build and grow our business and add value that our clients with our methodologies and thought leadership.

 When I step in and contribute, then the organization usually says, “Wow.
 That’s great.
-Here is more autonomy.”
+Here is greater autonomy.”
 And because I get more autonomy, it is more motivating.
 I want to do more and grow.
-That freedom, or that trust, that vote of confidence that the organization gives me, actually triggers something inside of me; a drive to contribute, to do more, to explore, and produce.
+That freedom, or that trust, that vote of confidence that the organization gives me, actually triggers something inside of me; an intrinsic motivation to contribute, to do more, to explore, and increase productivity.
 It’s why I love what I do.

 Autonomy and Accountability

 How do we balance autonomy at work with accountability?
 Getting that balance right is something critical for every manager.
 Clarity and transparency is the best approach.
 Organizations should say, “Let’s have clear expectations for success.
 Let’s also be transparent around where we have constraints.”